FolkJustSleep/FolkJustSleep/README.md

 = You can call me Folk as my nickname.

-= Right now I'm studing at Srinakharinwirot University majoring in computer engineer.
+= Right now I'm studying at Srinakharinwirot University majoring in computer engineer.

+- I have an interest about backend developer

 ### 🛠️ Tech Stack